TheodoreChuang/javascript_practise/notes_reactjs/react-auth/react-bookmark/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Challenges
-* Implement a logout button.
+*x Implement a logout button.
-* Create a way for a user to login.
+*x Create a way for a user to login. (passport-local-mongoose)
+  * Handle incorrect login
-* Display all of the users bookmarks in <BookmarksPage> (url should be clickable)
+* Display all of the users bookmarks in <BookmarksPage> (url should be clickable) (* Move Auth into Navbar)

 # Beast Mode
 * Allow a user to delete a bookmark